SanpengZheng/SanpengZheng.github.io/teams.md

 ## Our Fundings

+1. Guizhou Provincial Department of Education, Natural Science Research Project of Higher Education Institutions, Document No. Guijiaoji [2024]57, "Study on Moving Least Squares Method for Massive Scattered Data", July 2024 to June 2026, 60,000 Yuan, Ongoing, Project Leader.

-- Study on the least square methods for fitting high dimensional scattered data, the Academic Excellence Foundation of BUAA for PhD Students, 2022-2023, 40,000 ¥, Completed.
+2. Study on the least square methods for fitting high dimensional scattered data, the Academic Excellence Foundation of BUAA for PhD Students, 2022-2023, 40,000 Yuan, Completed, Project Leader.

 ---